artisan-roaster-scope/artisan/_pages/about.md

 ## License

-Artisan is developed and distributed under the [GPLv3.0 License](http://www.gnu.org/copyleft/gpl.html)
+Artisan is developed and distributed under the [GPLv3.0 License](http://www.gnu.org/copyleft/gpl.html).
+All its documentation (in part available on this site) under the [GFDLv1.3 License](https://www.gnu.org/licenses/fdl-1.3.en.html).